 Fuel Ventures is the investment advisor to the fund.
 The investment manager is Sapphire Capital Partners LLP.

 The SEIS fund will follow the same core investment strategy employed across the Fuel Ventures EIS funds, albeit at an earlier stage.
-The fund will invest in very early-stage digital businesses that have the potential to scale globally, and which it believes are managed by exceptional founders.
-In particular, it seeks marketplaces, platforms and Software as a Service (SaaS) companies.
-Fuel Ventures believes these businesses are attractive as they tend to be easily scalable, have low costs per unit sold, and once a product generates revenue, typically growth is limited only by market demand, not the ability of the business to supply it.
+It will invest in very early-stage digital businesses Fuel Ventures believes have the potential to scale globally and are managed by exceptional founders.
+It seeks marketplaces, platforms and Software as a Service (SaaS) companies.
+Fuel Ventures considers these businesses attractive as they tend to be easily scalable, have low costs per unit sold and, once a product generates revenue, typically growth is limited only by market demand, not by the ability of the business to supply it.

-Fuel Ventures’ SEIS Fund seeks to invest at the “Pre-Seed” round of funding, with the potential of providing some of them with follow-on investments through its established EIS funds.
-By investing early in companies, the team hopes to support its investee companies from the start and help them progress.
+Fuel Ventures’ SEIS Fund seeks to invest at the “pre-Seed” stage, with the potential of supporting their growth with follow-on investments through its established EIS funds.

-Fuel Ventures’ hands-on support and its ability to invest at an early stage and follow its money, may prove attractive when seeking to attract the best entrepreneurs, who often have a pick of investors from which to choose.
+Fuel Ventures’ hands-on support combined with its ability to invest at an early stage and follow its money may help attract the best entrepreneurs, who often have a pick of investors from which to choose.
 This may provide the SEIS fund, and subsequently the later-stage EIS funds, with enhanced deal flow, although this is not guaranteed.

-The manager is targeting a return of £5 per £1 invested, net of all costs and performance fees, not guaranteed.
+The manager is targeting a return of £5 per £1 invested after 10 years, net of all costs and performance fees, not guaranteed.

-Fuel Ventures will provide hands-on support to investee companies to build their products and services and to help grow the business internationally.
-The fund expects to hold investments ten years or more (not guaranteed).
-Following any sale of qualifying shares in a company, the sale proceeds will be paid out to Investors, so any distributions from the fund are likely to be paid over a period of time, not guaranteed.
+The fund expects to hold investments 10 years or more (not guaranteed).
+Following any sale of qualifying shares in a company, the sale proceeds will be paid out to investors, so any distributions from the fund are likely to be paid over a period of time, not guaranteed.

 Fuel Ventures has indicated it is developing a secondary market for investors in its funds.
-This might provide additional exit opportunities for investors who wish to sell their holdings, provided a buyer can be found.
+If so, this might provide additional exit opportunities for investors who wish to sell their holdings, provided a buyer can be found.

-Below are portfolio company examples from previous iterations of Fuel Ventures Scale-up EIS fund.
-The examples listed were SEIS qualifying at the time of Fuel’s original investment.
-They are outlined to give a flavour of the types of companies you might expect.
-These examples will not form part of a new investor's portfolio.
+Below are portfolio company examples from the first.
+They are outlined to give a flavour of the types of companies you might expect but will not form part of a new investor’s portfolio.

 Examples of previous exits and failures

-The average unrealised return from those 17 investments currently stands at 4.6x.
-One investment is worth more than 10x its initial investment, seven more than 5x, three 2.5–5x.
-Please note past performance is no guide to the future.
+The average unrealised return from those 17 investments currently stands at 6.22x (January 2022): one investment is worth more than 20x, eight more than 5x, three 2.5–5x and one is held at cost – see the performance by tax year below.
+Past performance is not a guide to the future.

 Risks – important